60 WORDS FINAL WEB TRANSCRIPT (January 7, 2020 version)

 JAD: We'll continue in a moment.

-[JIM: This is Jim Donahue from Fort Worth, Texas.
-Radiolab is supported in part by the National Science Foundation and by the Alfred P. Sloan Foundation, enhancing public understanding of science and technology in the modern world.
+[DAVID: Hello.
+This is David from Berlin.
+Radiolab is supported in part by the Alfred P. Sloan Foundation, enhancing public understanding of science and technology in the modern world.
 More information about Sloan at www.sloan.org.]

 JAD: Hey, I'm Jad Abumrad.